- Cancer Information

-By controlling appetite, your strength, function and quality of life can be maintained.
+A loss of appetite often leads to weight loss and malnutrition.
+Eating is important to help you maintain your strength, function and quality of life.
 However, it’s not necessary to force yourself to eat; this may only make you feel uncomfortable and cause vomiting and stomach pain.
-See Tips on managing symptoms for suggestions.
+Learn more about ways to manage loss of appetite.

 Food-type nutritional supplements can increase nutrient intake.
 These are used as snacks between meals.
 Many pharmacies and supermarkets sell these specially formulated nutritional supplements.
 You do not need a prescription from your doctor or dietitian to buy them.

 People with advanced cancer may develop a muscle-wasting syndrome known as cachexia.
 This means the body isn’t using protein, carbohydrates and fats properly.
 Your doctor or dietitian will discuss ways to control cachexia, which may include nutritional supplements or medicines such as appetite stimulants.